AGI Requires a Coordination Layer on Top of Pattern Repositories: Phase Transitions: Patterns to Cognition

-Section~\ref{sec:biological} highlights a striking empirical fact: a tiny amount of context can override an enormous pretrained repository, producing an abrupt flip in behavior.
-A few examples can rebind an operator or change the effective task, moving the model from one stable interpretation to another.
-We argue that this is not a machine-learning oddity but a familiar universal mechanism: \emph{thresholded state change}.
-Across many physical and biological systems, smooth changes in a control variable yield sharp changes in system state.
-This section uses that universality to motivate UCCT and to clarify a central claim of this paper: large pattern repositories are not a dead end; they are the substrate that makes threshold-driven reconfiguration possible.
+Section~\ref{sec:biological} showed that a tiny amount of context can override an enormous pretrained repository, producing abrupt behavioral flips.
+This is not a machine-learning oddity but a universal mechanism: \emph{abrupt state change}.
+Figure~\ref{fig:phase_transition} illustrates the core idea: as the anchor budget grows, the target rule's score $S(P_T)$ rises, overtakes the pretrained prior, peaks at an optimal budget, and can fall again when over-baiting makes context too costly.
+Large pattern repositories are not a dead end; they are the substrate that makes this anchor-driven reconfiguration possible.